wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 <!-- AUTHOR joshis_tweets 2020-06-04T00:00:00Z -->

-In this tutorial, we will show you how to verify PowerAuth signatures manually.
+In this tutorial, we will show you how to verify PowerAuth signatures manually on the server-side.
 While the task is relatively simple, it is very sensitive to any minor inconsistencies.
-Do not get frustrated if signature verification does not work the first time.
+Do not get frustrated if the signature verification does not work for you the first time.
 If you get stuck, do not hesitate to contact our engineers for help.

 ## Introduction

-When implementing mobile authentication and authorization, you need to implement at least two core processes:
+When implementing [mobile banking authentication and authorization](https://github.com/wultra/wultra-docs/blob/develop/docs/tutorials/Authentication-in-Mobile-Apps/Readme.md), you need to implement at least two core processes:

 - [Activation](https://github.com/wultra/wultra-docs/blob/develop/docs/tutorials/Authentication-in-Mobile-Apps/Readme.md#activation) - mobile device enrollment
 - [Transaction signing](https://github.com/wultra/wultra-docs/blob/develop/docs/tutorials/Authentication-in-Mobile-Apps/Readme.md#transaction-signing) - for example, login or payment approval

-The activation process can be externalized into a standalone [Enrollment Server](https://github.com/wultra/wultra-docs/blob/develop/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md#deploying-the-enrollment-server) application.
-It can take over the activation process entirely and it can be deployed fully independently from any systems you already have.
+The **activation** process can be entirely externalized into a standalone [Enrollment Server](https://github.com/wultra/wultra-docs/blob/develop/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md#deploying-the-enrollment-server) application.
+Enrollment server can take over the activation process and it can be deployed fully independently from your existing systems.

-The transaction signing process is much more tightly coupled with your protected API resources.
-As a result, you usually need to integrate the PowerAuth signature verification logic into your existing systems that publish the protected resources.
-This is a trivial task if you use Spring framework thanks to our magical Spring `@PowerAuth` annotation, as we show in our [tutorial on mobile authentication and transaction signing](https://github.com/wultra/wultra-docs/blob/develop/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md#preparing-protected-api-resources).
+The **transaction signing** process is much more tightly coupled with your protected API resources.
+As a result, you usually need to integrate the PowerAuth signature verification logic into your existing systems that publish those protected resources.
+This is a trivial task if you use Spring framework thanks to our magical `@PowerAuth` annotation, as we illustrate in our [tutorial on mobile authentication and transaction signing](https://github.com/wultra/wultra-docs/blob/develop/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md#preparing-protected-api-resources).

 However, not all systems use Spring, or even Java.
 What if you use .NET, Java, Ruby, Python, or any other server-side technology?
-Do not worry - adding the support for signature verification is not difficult.
+Do not worry - adding the support for manual ad-hoc signature verification is not difficult.

 ## Mobile App Perspective

-To understand the server-side signature verification, it is helpful to understand how the signatures are computed on the mobile device, using our iOS or Android SDK.
+To understand the server-side signature verification better, it is helpful to understand how the signatures are computed on the mobile device, using our iOS or Android SDK.

 When computing a signature, the mobile SDK requires the following input values:

 - **HTTP method**, usually `POST`.
-    - For signed requests, we recommend always using the `POST` method.
+    - For signed requests, we always recommend using the `POST` method.
 - **Resource ID**, this a constant that client and server needs to agree on beforehand.
-    - The value of this constant is usually (by convention) the relevant part of the URI that gets called.
-For example, if the URI is `https://api.myserver.com/application-context/1.0/login`, the resource ID would be set to `/login` value.
+    - The value of this constant is usually (by convention) set to the relevant part of the URI that gets called.
+For example, if the URI is `https://api.example.com/app-context/1.0/login`, the resource ID would be set to `/login` value.
-    - _Note: We do not use the full URL since it could be difficult to deduce the correct path on the server side.
-Systems may run in different clusters and in different URI contexts (for example, the server could see `https://internal-machine/domain1/application-context/1.0-rel202005/login` instead of the above-mentioned address)._
+    - _Note: We use URI ID instead of the full URL since it could be difficult to deduce the correct path on the server side.
+Systems may run in different clusters and in different URI contexts (for example, the server could see `https://internal-machine/domain1/app-context/1.0-rel202005/login` instead of the above-mentioned address)._
 - **HTTP request data**
-    - for `POST` requests (and other requests with the body), this is just HTTP request body
+    - for `POST`, `PUT` and `DELETE` requests, this is just the HTTP request body
     - for `GET` requests, we use a canonicalized request query parameters

-Based on the data, the mobile app produces an HTTP header with the PowerAuth signature, that looks like this (of course, without the masked value):
+Based on these input values, the mobile app produces an HTTP header with the PowerAuth signature, that looks like this one:

 ```
 X-PowerAuth-Authorization: PowerAuth pa_version="3.1",